Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

 Ultimately, choosing the right scheme for you comes down to your own circumstances and personal preferences.

 Shared ownership is cheaper at the outset as the deposit you need to put down is only on the proportion of the property that you are buying.
-So it’s great for those with low to medium incomes with a smaller deposit – you can also buy more shares at a later date (this is called Staircasing).
+So it’s great for those with low to medium incomes with a smaller deposit – you can also buy more shares at a later date (this is called Staircasing) should the conditions be OK to do so.
+If you do decide to staircase, there is no limit to how much you can buy in one go.
+However, there will likely be a minimum payment, which is usually around 5%.
+Once you’ve saved up enough capital to buy or part-buy another share of your home – speak with the other stakeholder and seek permission to purchase a block share.
+This may be subject to a management fee, or service charges depending on the size of the share.

 Another key benefit of Shared Ownership is that it allows you to buy a home in an area you love without having to move out of town.
-You can find your dream home without having to spend a long time saving up for a huge deposit.
+You can find your dream home without having to spend a long time saving up for a huge deposit and keeping you on the housing ladder.
+If you can’t afford a help-to-buy, the opportunity for shared ownership is greater than ever right now!

 Where can I find out more?